simmraton/fnozarian.github.io/_posts/2015-12-15-email-to-Supervisor.md

 Hey guys,

-I decided to summarize what I've learned during the process of "Sending a PhD Application Letter to a Supervisor".
+I decided to summarize what I've learned during the process of *"Sending a PhD Application Letter to a Supervisor"*.
 I hope you find this summarization helpful.
 Don't hesitate to leave  a comment and share your idea.

 Thanks,
 Farzad.

 ---

-## General Notes:
+## General Notes
 - The first contact should not be a spam letter, that is, a letter that you could easily have sent to 1000 faculty members worldwide, and probably did.:
 	- It is addressed to "Dear Professor" and does not mention the project name or the university, even though you think my work is wonderful and desperately want to work with me.
 	- The letter gives no indication that the writer has spent even a few minutes looking at the online materials related to my work.